How to Create and Sell Website Templates

 Your work is not over after you’ve launched your template store.
 To ensure that your efforts remain lucrative, you’ll want to gauge the success of the store by looking at the templates that sell and don’t sell.
 Treat your template store like any other important business venture and be open to reconfiguring templates to help them perform better.
 You’ll also want to take note of any customer feedback and use it to identify opportunities for improvement.

-Expert advice: Oftentimes, a customer will avoid purchasing a template that looks too customized because they can’t visualize their own business fitting the design.
+Pro tip: Oftentimes, a customer will avoid purchasing a template that looks too customized because they can’t visualize their own business fitting the design.
 With this in mind, you’ll want to create simple but effective templates that showcase your design skills without including too many customizations.
 If your customer is still hesitant, try sending them your pre-filmed tutorial that demonstrates exactly how they can mold the template to fit their needs.

 A special thanks to Promise Tangeman, Founder and Creative Director of GoLive, for taking the time to offer her expertise and wisdom.
 Promise began selling premium Squarespace templates in 2014, manages a successful template store, and offers custom branding and design services.
-For more information about her business, visit golivehq.co
+For more information about her business, visit golivehq.co.

 Want more?

 Check out Squarespace Circle, Squarespace’s program for professional designers.
-Along with exclusive content, discounts, and other perks, Circle brings professionals together from all across the globe to exchange advice while connecting with new clients and collaborators.
+Along with exclusive content, discounts, and other perks, Circle brings professionals together from across the globe to exchange advice while connecting with new clients and collaborators.

 Arianna Frederick